Mediatek-Cloud/MCS/key_concept/README.md

-Each Data Channel can hold one of seven types of data:
+Each Data Channel can hold one of nine types of data:

 - **ON/OFF** — this data type represents a switch and enables the user to activate or deactivate a component of the device, such as turning a light on or off.